copenlu/academic-kickstart/content/people/lucie/index.md

 role = "Postdoc"

 # Short bio (displayed in user profile at end of posts)
 bio = "Lucie's research interests include supporting lower-resourced language communities (including Wikipedia and Wikidata) with NLP, and multilingual knowledge graphs.
-She was a postdoctoral researcher in the CopeNLU group from 2021-2023 and is now a postdoctoral researcher at Hasso-Plattner-Institut."
+She was a postdoctoral researcher in the CopeNLU group from 2021-2023 and is now an Applied Policy Researcher at Hugging Face."

 # External website link
 external_link = "https://luciekaffee.github.io/"